-2019 has been quite an exciting year for graphics cards with the release of the Nvidia GeForce RTX series bringing in the new Ray Tracing features giving more realistic shadows and lights in the games, offering a more realistic experience.
+The past few years have been quite exciting for graphics cards with the release of the Nvidia GeForce RTX series bringing in the new Ray Tracing features, giving more realistic shadows and lights in the games, and offering a more realistic experience.
 The Deep Learning Super Sampling technology has made some unique enhancements, claiming to improve the performance of GPUs over time.

 If you have been waiting to upgrade your graphics card then this is the perfect time with all the latest technology released and tons of options available.
 We have listed down the best graphics card to help you make the best decision.
 So without any further delay, here are the best GPUs to buy in early 2020.